FinalAngel/dotfiles/README.md

 ![Dotfiles preview](https://raw.githubusercontent.com/finalangel/dotfiles/master/preview.png)

-These dotfiles help me to setup and maintain my macOS or linux installations.
+🤗 These dotfiles help me to setup and maintain my macOS or linux installations.
 They intend to automate the installation and update process of, well, everything.
-Feel free to explore, copy and re-use the code to your liking 🤗.
+Feel free to explore, copy and re-use the code to your liking.

 - 📖 Read my [blog post](https://angelo.dini.dev/blog) about these files
 - 🌐 Visit my [website](https://angelo.dini.dev)

 ## Installation

-**Warning**: Please fork and review the code first, before giving these dotfiles a try.
+💥 **Warning**: Please fork and review the code first, before giving these dotfiles a try.
 In theory, they can be installed on an existing system as well, but a fresh installation is recommended.
-Use at your own risk 💥.
+Use at your own risk.

 The following command will install the dotfiles into `~/.dotfiles` and runs the installer automatically 🤖:

     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/finalangel/dotfiles/master/bootstrap)"

-Yeah that's it, really, I think...
+🤔 Yeah that's it, really, I think...

 ## The `dot` command

-Once installed, use the following command to manage the dotfiles:
+👉 Once installed, use the following command to manage the dotfiles:

     $ dot --help
     Usage: dot [options]